deep-dev/Test/README.md

 ### This is a test project.

+# 1. Example 1
-# 1. Database structure for Example 1 in file:
+ - Database structure for Example 1 in file:
 	_example1.sql_

 # 2. Example 2